Skip to content

 Nearly half (44%) of business leaders report that AI is having a positive impact on their bottom line, compared to just 20% who report a negative impact.

 The impact is also being felt in terms of productivity, with 43% of business leaders reporting a positive impact on productivity across their organisation, or parts of it.
-Only 13% reporting a negative effect, while 18% are still unclear on the impact.
+Only 13% report a negative effect, while 18% are still unclear on the impact.

 The findings are from a survey of 500 UK business leaders, conducted by APM in partnership with research company Censuswide.